rithvikdirisala18/rithvikdirisala18/README.md

 ## Current Projects

-- **Social and Marketplace Startups**
+- **Startups**
-  Co-developing two venture-stage startup ideas focused on social connection and digital marketplaces, with emphasis on scalable cloud infrastructure and intuitive UX.
+  Co-developing two startup ideas focused on social connection and digital marketplaces, with emphasis on scalable cloud infrastructure and intuitive UX.

 - **AI Chatbot for Elderly Care**
   Developing a health-focused AI chatbot in Flask that delivers personalized reminders and information to support elderly users.
 Special attention is given to accessibility and ease of use.
+Streamlines patient care for doctors and caretakers.
+Ensures safety features by dialling 911 when emergency is detected in text.

 - **Image Generation Web App**
   A full-stack MERN application that integrates OpenAI’s DALL·E API, allowing users to generate AI-generated artwork and share it publicly in a community gallery.

+- **AI-Interview Assistant**
+  Helps prepare for any interview through prompting the user what type of questions, how many questions, which type of role, and which company.
+Once questions are stored on FireBase, the user can then test their interviewing ability.
+Using the transcript, the user is given feedback on improvements.
+The AI voice call pipeline was built on vapi and the framework for the website itself was next.js.

 - **TraceNet**
   AI-powered graph builder that uses transformer-based spaCy models to extract entities and subject–verb–object relationships from